 Price

-That price turned out to be well beyond what tech enthusiasts in general were willing to pay also, and thus – the Vision Pro sold much less units than Apple had anticipated.
+The high price of the original Vision Pro (which is well beyond what AR/VR enthusiasts are used to paying for, considering the market-leading Meta Quest 3 AR/VR headset costs $500) turned out to be well beyond what tech enthusiasts in general were willing to pay also, and thus – the Vision Pro sold fewer units than Apple had anticipated.

 Of course, a cutting-edge, first-gen product is bound to be expensive, but the unfortunate mix of far cheaper competitor devices being available, plus a lack of killer apps and use cases, did not bode well for the Vision Pro.

 Will the Apple Vision Pro 2 be cheaper?
-Well, we've not heard any reliable rumors or leaks suggesting so, thus it's very likely that Apple will stick with a price of over $3,000 for the Vision Pro 2, if not exactly the same $3,500 price.
+Well, we've not heard any reliable rumors or leaks suggesting so, thus it's very likely that Apple will stick with a price of over $3,000 for the Vision Pro 2, if not the same $3,500 price.
+If it comes at all, that is.

 Head strap and comfort

-So Apple ended up including with the Vision Pro both the nicer-looking, but less comfortable "Solo Knit Band", and a "Dual Loop Band" that actually goes over the user's head, distributing its weight a bit more evenly; the way other headsets do it.
+So Apple ended up including with the Vision Pro both the nicer-looking but less comfortable "Solo Knit Band" and a "Dual Loop Band" that actually goes over the user's head, distributing its weight a bit more evenly, similarly to how other headsets do it.

 Hand tracking, eye tracking, controllers

-The Apple Vision Pro 2 will rely on eye tracking and hand tracking like its predecessor, for user input.
-In our testing for our Apple Vision Pro review, we were very impressed with the accuracy of it all, especially considering how ahead this technology already was from the competition, on Apple's first attempt.
+The Apple Vision Pro 2 will rely on eye tracking and hand tracking, like its predecessor, for user input.
+In our testing for our Apple Vision Pro review, we were very impressed with Apple's first attempt at AR/VR and with the accuracy of it all, especially considering how ahead this technology already was of the competition.

-While third parties already released controllers for the Vision Pro, there's a small chance that Apple itself might introduce some in the future, as an optional accessory to it, specifically for gaming.
+While third parties have already released controllers for the Vision Pro, there's a small chance that Apple itself might introduce some in the future, as an optional accessory to it, specifically for gaming.
 This is pure speculation, but it'll make sense.
-We'll keep you updated once, or if any news on official Apple Vision Pro controllers pop up.
+We'll keep you updated once, or if, any news on official Apple Vision Pro controllers pops up.

 Storage